Professor of Anthropology and of Social Sciences in the College

 On leave 2022-23

-My work lies at the intersection of Anthropology and Science and Technology Studies (STS), with commitments to social theories of capitalism and postcolonial studies.
-I seek to understand the political economy of the contemporary life sciences and biomedicine, with a primary empirical focus on the United States and India.
-My focus has been to open up conceptual questions concerning the complex relationships between knowledge, health, value and politics.
-I have a three-fold set of intellectual commitments: (a) to explore the nature of scientific knowledge, practice and institutionalization; (b) to elucidate political economic structures that operate across multiple scales using ethnography; and (c) to theorize contemporary capitalism.
+My work lies at the intersection of Medical Anthropology and Science and Technology Studies (STS), with commitments to social theories of capitalism and postcolonial studies.
+Throughout my career, I have had a three-fold set of intellectual commitments: (a) to explore the nature of scientific knowledge, practice, and institutionalization; (b) to elucidate political economic structures that operate across multiple scales using ethnography; and (c) to theorize contemporary capitalism.

 Office: Haskell 314